JorelDenceReyethJMorales/DSAMidterm/README.md

 - Press h and Enter then Press o and Enter to automatically open it in your browser.

-**that's it!
+**That's it!
 You've successfully set up ReactJS and started your development server.
 Now you're ready to begin building your web application!**